 A battery is essential to a car as it supplies the needed current and feeds the starter motor, which starts the engine.
 This means a vehicle’s electrical system wouldn’t be functional if the car battery died.

 A dead car battery is one of the most common problems associated with a car; sometimes, it could happen at the wrong place or time.
-Situations like this usually strike you when you are in haste, and you might be far away from the charger.
+Situations like this usually strike you when you are in a hurry, and you might be far away from the charger.

 However, I will teach you how to charge a car battery without a charger in this article.
 This will help you through those embarrassing moments when your car battery dies without giving you previous notice.